0xdayu/TCP-IP/TCP/README.md

 6. Exception(Scala):
 	*	BoundedSocketException: the socket has been used

-	*	DestinationUnreadable: the remote ip can't be reachable
+	*	DestinationUnreadable: the remote ip is unreachable

 	*	ErrorTCPStateException: error tcp state when expecting another state